-10. Behavioural problems like tantrums, nail biting and thumb sucking
+10. Behavioral problems like tantrums, nail biting and thumb sucking

-Seen mainly in preschoolers and early school goers, the most common reasons are attention seeking and anaemia.
-Plain boredom can also cause nail-biting and thumb sucking.
+Seen mainly in preschoolers and early school goers, the most common reasons are attention seeking and anemia.
+Plain boredom can also cause nail biting and thumb sucking.
 If none of these, it’s probably a psychological problem, like a disruption in the child’s life – moving house, new baby, Mom going back to work, grandma going away etc.

 9. Skin rashes – itching, boils or warts